Introducing the What Works Crowd

 Join the Citizen Science Movement for Climate Action

-We are excited to announce the launch of the What Works Crowd, a citizen science initiative inspired by the success of Cochrane Crowd.
-Our mission is to empower individuals worldwide to contribute to evidence-based policy and support science assessments such as those be the Intergovernmental on Climate Change (IPCC) by rigorously evaluating and synthesizing evidence on effective climate policies.
+We are excited to announce the launch of the What Works Crowd, a citizen science initiative inspired by the success of the and in collaboration with the Cochrane Crowd.
+Our mission is to empower individuals worldwide to contribute to evidence-based policy and support science assessments by rigorously evaluating and synthesizing evidence on effective climate policies.

 Why Join the What Works Crowd?